JuliaData/DataFrames.jl/doc/sections/02_getting_started.md

 ## Installation

 The DataFrames package is available through the Julia package system.
-If you've never used the package system before, you'll need to run the following:

-	require("pkg")
-	Pkg.init()
+The first time you use it you will need to run

 	Pkg.add("DataFrames")

-If you have an existing library of packages, you can pull the DataFrames package into your library using similar commands:

-	require("pkg")
-	Pkg.add("DataFrames")

 ## Loading the DataFrames Package

 In all of the examples that follow, we're going to assume that you've already loaded the DataFrames package.
-You can do that by typing the following two commands before trying out any of the examples in this manual:
+You can do that by typing the following commands before trying out any of the examples in this manual:

-	require("DataFrames")
 	using DataFrames

 ## Some Basic Examples